-Bisquick Coffee Cake That Reminds Me Of Childhood
+Bisquick Coffee Cake

 This is my go-to coffee cake.
-It is easy to make, contains few ingredients and never disappoints.
+It is easy to make, contains few ingredients, and never disappoints.
 The secret ingredient in this basic recipe is the old-school ingredient, Bisquick.
 Growing up, my mom used Bisquick to make dumplings, which she put in her homemade chicken soup.
 My older sister reintroduced me to Bisquick several years ago.
 My sister used Bisquick to make pancakes for her daughter, who has severe food allergies.